 Mycoplasmas are different from other bacteria because they do not have cell walls.
 Many antibiotics, such as penicillin, kill bacteria by weakening cell walls.
-Because Mycoplasmas do not have cell walls, many antibiotics cannot kill them.
+Because mycoplasmas do not have cell walls, many antibiotics cannot effectively treat them.

-Mycoplasma pneumoniae is a common cause of community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more in all age groups.
+Mycoplasma pneumoniae is a common cause of community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with a normal (competent) immune system, or in those who are immunocompromised... read more in all age groups.
 Outbreaks have occurred in schools, camps, and military camps.

-Mycoplasma genitalium can cause sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted infections may be caused... read more of the urethra ( urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
+Mycoplasma genitalium can cause sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more of the urethra (urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
 Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more ) and sometimes, in women, pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
-Pelvic inflammatory disease is usually transmitted during... read more .
+Pelvic inflammatory disease is often caused by a sexually... read more .

 Symptoms of Mycoplasmas